The Crimson Rivers (TV series): Season 1

 Filming began in November 2017 in Namur Province, Walloon Brabant and in Brussels, Belgium.
 The religious site visible in many scenes is the former Abbey of Marche-les-Dames.

 "The Day of the Ashes" were partially filmed in the city of Tournai (in particular on the forecourt of the cathedral) and in Hainaut.
 The Liège-Guillemins railway station appears at the start of the episode.
-The chapel is located in Marcourt, in the province of Luxembourg, where it is the hermitage of Saint-Thibaut.
+The chapel is the hermitage and chapel of Saint-Thibaut, located in Marcourt, in the province of Luxembourg.

 "The Children's Crusade" was shot partly in the Charleroi region.
 The Collège du Christ-Roi in Ottignies serves as the backdrop for the Saint Vincent Institute.

 The Province of Namur serves as the backdrop for "The Last Hunt": the Château Bayard (in Éghezée) as well as a modernist villa from 1927, in a 4 ha wooded park in Blaimont (in Hastière), located a few kilometres from the French border and Dinant.

 In "Songs of Darkness", some scenes were shot at the hotel "Les trois 3 clés" in Gembloux.
 The CBR building in Watermael-Boitsfort, a building by Belgian architect Constantin Brodzki, inaugurated in the early 1970s, was selected for the scenes of the police station.